-Now that facemasks are set to become mandatory, they’re likely to become a little harder to come by.
+Now that another new Covid variant has reared it’s head face masks are likely to become mandatory again.
 So why not make your own.
 Make sure you wash them after every use and these simple masks will be just the job.

 You will need